Splitting up assets?

 Divorce settlements involve many decisions, including "Who gets the house".
-There are generally two options when discussing real estate - it can be sold and the proceeds divided, or one party can "buy out" the other.
-In either case, one or both parties would be wise to get an appraisal of the common real estate.
+There are generally two alternatives when discussing real estate - it can be put up for sale and the proceeds divvied up, or one party can "buy out" the other.
+In either case, one or both parties should order an appraisal of the residence.

-Contact us if your needs include an appraisal for the purposes of a divorce or other allocation of assets.
+Contact us if you require an appraisal for the purposes of a divorce or other separation of assets.

-An appraisal for divorce purposes must have a well-established, authoritative report that can be supported to a judge.
-Anderson Appraisal, LLC pledges to give you an exceptional level of service with professional courtesy and well-supported conclusions.
-Working through the sensitive conditions of a divorce situation is somewhat matter-of-fact for us.
+A divorce appraisal requires a well-established, professional value conclusion that can be supported to a judge.
+When you order an appraisal from Anderson Appraisal, LLC, you are assured the best in service with professional courtesy and well-supported conclusions.
+Taking into account the sensitive conditions of a divorce situation is not a problem for us.

-TX attorneys and accountants rely on our opinions when calculating what the real property is worth for estates, divorces, or other disputes where it is material.
-We have an abundance of expertise dealing with all the parties involved and We understand their needs and are used to dealing with all parties involved.
-We provide appraisal reports for courts or various agencies that meet or exceed their requirements.
+Attorneys in TX and accountants rely on our appraisals when calculating real property values for estates, divorces, or other disputes depending on a value opinion.
+We have a great deal of expertise working with everyone involved and We understand their needs and are used to dealing with all parties involved.
+We submit appraisal documents for courts or various agencies that meet or exceed their requirements.

-For legal professionals dealing with a divorce, your case's research regularly requires an appraisal to determine fair market value for the residential real estate involved.
-Many times the divorce date may not be the same as the date you ordered the appraisal.
-We're experienced with the techniques and the effort requisite to do a retroactive appraisal with an effective date and Fair Market Value conclusion matching the date of divorce.
-We perform lots of divorce appraisals (unfortunately) and we understand that they need to be handled with the utmost care.
-The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which compels us to keep the highest degree of confidentiality, resulting in the utmost discretion.
+As an attorney working with a divorce, your case's research regularly necessitates an appraisal to determine fair market value for the residential real estate involved.
+Often the divorce date can be different from the date you requested the appraisal.
+We're accustomed to the techniques and all that it means to do a retroactive appraisal with an effective date and Fair Market Value opinion that matches the date of divorce.
+We work on lots of divorce appraisals (unfortunately) and we understand that they require prudence with total professionalism.
+The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) means the highest amount of confidentiality, ensuring the utmost discretion.